UKEICC 80m Contest Rules (2019-20 series)

 For Windows OS :

-SD by EI5DI - full support,, with automatic pre-fill of many grid squares - ei5di.com - select the "UKEICC 80m CW" or "UKEICC 80m SSB" option.
+SD by EI5DI - full support, with automatic pre-fill of many grid squares - free from ei5di.com or direct from here.
+Select the "UKEICC 80m CW" or "UKEICC 80m SSB" option, as appropriate.
+Also runs on Linux with Wine, and on Raspberry Pi 3 with Wine and Exagear.

 DXLog.net - fully supports these contests - www.dxlog.net (Tnx Jim M0CKE)